Abstrusle/LCTourn/README.md

 If this isn't okay, you can specify a path in the fopen calls at about lines 2808 and 2860 of h_story.c.

 If you are running the game from a terminal, make sure to cd into bin/ before running it!

 ---

-On top of changing the way this game compiles, this versions changes some of the source code to make it more compatible with modding.
-I do NOT guarantee that the game will behave exactly the same way the original version does (although if it doesn't that proabably means I did something terribly wrong)

----